-- Student’s must have earned a non-weighted high school grade-point average (GPA) of 3.5 or higher at the completion of their Junior year or following the sixth semester;
+- Student’s must have earned a cumulative high school grade-point average (GPA) of 3.5 or higher at the time of application to Oakland University;

-- Two semesters of high school Biology completed prior to the senior year with both semesters’ final course grades B or higher; and
+- At least one semester of high school Biology completed prior to the senior year with a final course grade of (B) or higher; and

-- Two semesters of high school Chemistry completed prior to the senior year with both semesters’ final course grades B or higher.
+- At least one semester of high school Chemistry completed prior to the senior year with a final course grade of (B) or higher.

 - As part of the Holistic Admissions Process, supplemental materials may be required to be submitted in order to be considered for direct admission to the Basic-BSN Track (for example, an essay).